2019 Board Candidates

-NCECA is pleased to introduce 2017 candidates for two positions on its Board of Directors: Director at Large and Student Director at Large.
+NCECA is pleased to introduce 2019 candidates for two positions on its Board of Directors: Director at Large and Student Director at Large.
 Elections will open early March and will be conducted via SurveyMonkey.
 All current members prior to March 1 will receive an email invitation to vote.
 If you joined membership after this date, please notify firstname.lastname@example.org or email@example.com to receive your evite.
-All votes must be cast by 4pm, Friday, March 24, 2017.
+All votes must be cast by 4pm ET, Friday, March 29, 2019.
 If you become a member while at conference, please see Candice at registration to get set up for voting.

-To learn more about each candidate, click on the names below
+To learn more about each candidate, click on the names below.
+To watch their videos please click in the upper left hand corner of the video box !

 WATCH CANDIDATE VIDEOS HERE: